microsoft/PowerApps-Samples/cds/orgsvc/C#/QueryHoursMultipleUsers/README.md

 ### Setup

-1. Checks the version of the org.
+1. Checks for the current version of the org.
-2. Retrieves the current user's information and also the user that you have created manually in **Office 365**.
+2. Retrieves the current user's information and also the user, that you have created manually in **Office 365**.

 ### Demonstrate

-1. The `QueryMultipleScheduleRequest` message retrieves the working hours ofthe current user and the user that you have created manually.
+1. The `QueryMultipleScheduleRequest` message retrieves the working hours of the current user and the user that you have created manually.

 ### Clean up

 1. Display an option to delete the records created in [Setup](#setup).